nbatfai/PRoG/README.md

 ![PageRank tree](https://github.com/nbatfai/PRoG/blob/main/initial_hack/gg.png?raw=true)

-The one of the tasks is to improve of this graph as a game experts.
+The one of the tasks is to improve of this graph as a game expert.
 For example, it seems very well that a reflexive edge is missing between the Donkey Kong and Donkey Kong 3 games.

 The basic use cases are as follows.